SRI-CSL/yices2/README.md

 Yices 2 is developed by Bruno Dutertre, Dejan Jovanovic, and Ian Mason at the Computer Science Laboratory, SRI International.
-To contact us, report a bug, or to get more information about Yices, please visit our [website](http://yices.csl.sri.com).
+To contact us, or to get more information about Yices, please visit our [website](http://yices.csl.sri.com).

 ## Prerequisites